-Abstract-In this work, we study verifiable random functions (VRF) that may resist quantum threats.
+In this work, we focus on verifiable random functions (VRF) that may resist quantum threats.
 VRFs have a wide range of applications and play a key role in Proof-of-Stake blockchains, such as Algorand.
-Our main proposal is a VRF construction X-VRF based on XMSS signature scheme.
-Our construction is the first quantum-safe VRF proposal based on symmetric primitives.
-Being based on symmetric-key primitives that have long been studied, X-VRF provides strong confidence that it can withstand quantum attacks in the long run.
+Our main proposal is a VRF construction, X-VRF, based on the XMSS signature scheme.
+In addition to being the first quantumsafe VRF proposal based on symmetric primitives, X-VRF is the first many-time quantum-safe VRF while existing quantum-safe constructions only support very few evaluations.
+Being based on symmetric-key primitives that have been studied extensively within the security community, X-VRF provides strong confidence that it can withstand quantum attacks in the long term.

-Despite its stateful nature, we empower XMSS with blockchain so that the users do not need to maintain individual states.
+Despite its stateful nature, we empower XMSS with the blockchain so that users do not need to maintain individual states.
 While increasing the usability of XMSS, our technique also enforces honest behaviour when creating an X-VRF output so as to satisfy the fundamental uniqueness property of VRFs.

-We show how X-VRF can be used in the Algorand setting to extend it to a quantum-safe blockchain, and provide various instances of X-VRF, each may suit a different setting.
-Our X-VRF instances are the most efficient quantum-safe VRF proposals in the literature.
+We show how X-VRF can be used in the Algorand setting to extend it to a quantum-safe blockchain, and provide various instances of X-VRF, as each may suit a different setting.
+Our X-VRF instances are the most efficient quantum-safe many-time VRF proposals in the literature.
 Our extensive performance evaluation, analysis, and implementation indicates the effectiveness of our proposed constructions in practice.
 In particular, we show that X-VRF can maintain a very competitive throughput close to the existing Algorand protocol and can produce substantially more transactions per second than Bitcoin.